Blunt-man/Raspberry_SeRAPiS/README.md

 ---
 This Project can get setup on one or more Raspberry Pi's to Collect and Display Sensor Data, and Switch Relays.<br />

-Each Raspberry can perform on or more of the roles:
+Each Raspberry can perform one or more of the roles:

  - [Relays](README.md#Relays)
  - [Sensors](README.md#Sensors)